ryanspletzer/ryanspletzer.github.io/_posts/2023-05-10-openai-enterprise-deployment-approaches.md

 services much like the centralized and distributed CI/CD model.

-The reality is, unless you're a smaller company that's planning to only offer a general ChatGPT experience to the company that is the same for everyone, the chances are high they your going to want to offer different flavors of these services for different use cases, or will need to provide duplicate copies of these services to different personas for purposes of divvying up cost centers and billing.
+The reality is, unless you're a smaller company that's planning to only offer a general ChatGPT experience to the company that is the same for everyone, the chances are high that you're going to want to offer different flavors of these services for different use cases, or will need to provide duplicate copies of these services to different personas for purposes of divvying up cost centers and billing.
+Further, the question of whether or not these services all land in the same or several Azure subscriptions is one of organizational topology and design and to some degree cost allocation as well, since subscriptions are a billing boundary, but I certainly can see models for large enterprises where you wind up with multiple Azure subscriptions for these services, versus pooling them all in a relatively small static set of subscriptions.

 Product teams at a company may need to offer different types of services and models to customers that are primed and trained by different data sets, which would necessitate separate discrete backend services; also, the product teams may